-Ian Apperly is a cognitive psychologist, and his main research interest is in “mindreading” – the ability to take other people’s perspectives.
+Ian Apperly is an experimental psychologist, and his main research interest is in “mindreading” – the ability to take other people’s perspectives.
 He is the author of a recent book entitled “Mindreaders: The cognitive basis of theory of mind”.

 BA, University of Cambridge